henningonsbring/Recipes/butter_chicken.md

 - 0.75 dl cream
 ## Procedure
 ### First marinade
-1. Make sure there is no excess moisture on the chicken, cut into pieces, then add to a bowl.
+1. Make sure there is no excess moisture on the chicken, cut into pieces, then add to a bowl
 2. Add chili powder, salt, and lemon juice
-3. Mix well, cover, then let rest for 20 minutes.
+3. Mix well, cover, then let rest for 20 minutes
 ### Second marinade
 4. Grind the ginger, and press the garlic
 5. Add the ginger, garlic, garam masala, cumin powder, coriander powder, kasuri methi, turmeric and strained yogurt